Pattanapravesham

 Pattanapravesham is a 1988 Indian Malayalam-language detective comedy film directed by Sathyan Anthikad and written by Sreenivasan.
 It stars Mohanlal, Sreenivasan, Karamana Janardhanan, Ambika and Thilakan in the lead roles.
-It is a sequel to the 1987 film Nadodikkattu, Mohanlal and Sreenivasan reprises their roles as Ramdas / Dasan and Vijayan, respectively.
-The plot follows Dasan and Vijayan who are now C.I.Ds in Tamil Nadu Police, who are charged with investigating a homicide case.
+It is a sequel to the 1987 film Nadodikkattu, with Mohanlal and Sreenivasan reprising their roles as Dasan and Vijayan.
 The film was produced by Siyad Koker under the banner of Kokers Films.

-Just six months after the events of the prequel, CIDs Ramdas and Vijayan are called to Kerala to solve the murder of a police officer.
-The two incompetent and clueless men find themselves facing a dangerous crime syndicate led by Prabhakaran Thampi (Karamana Janardanan Nair) that deals in drug trafficking.
-In addition, Anandan Nambiar (Thilakan), the man they put behind bars in Nadodikkattu escapes from jail.
 The film was a critical and commercial success.
 In 1990, Priyadarshan made a sequel titled Akkare Akkare Akkare.